JosVanEijndhoven/dacxo-hwsw/dacxo-hw/PCBs/PCB-opampout/README.md

 if the initially obtained balance would not be satisfactory.
 For now, these extra resistor positions are not mounted.

-Due to accurate balancing, the analog oiutp[uts can be DC coupled to a power amplifier, which avoids potential signal disturbance from an output series capacitor.]
+Due to accurate balancing, the analog outputs can be DC coupled to a power amplifier, which avoids potential signal disturbance from an output series capacitor.

+The pcb has dil-8 footprints for all 6 (dual-) operational amplifiers.
+This is to mount sockets for easy exchange of opamp types.
+The schematics show LME49720 type dual opamps as default.
+These are good low-noise, low distortion, and low offset opamps, intended for audio applications.
+Later, I inserted a different type: four OPA1642 for the audio signal, and two NE5532 in the power-supply.
+The OPA1642 supposedly gives better sound in this circuit with common-mode audio signals, due to their unique voltage-independent input capacitance.

 For resistor type, the design uses MELF 'MMA 0204' professional grade Vishay Beyschlag resistors.
 These resistors have a decent *current noise* specification in their datasheet.